-Ambient computing is in the air
+Ambient computing is in the air, but what is it?

 The most rudimentary ambient devices I can think of are the ones that lets you use motion control to turn on a light or open a door.
 These have been with us for decades, but as basic and common appliances they help us understand the future of the ambient computing revolution.

-A motion system uses a specialized sensor to perceive human activity.
+A motion system uses a specialised sensor to perceive human activity.
 When you walk up to the grocery store door or enter a room, the sensor perceives your presence and activates the door or the light or whatever.
 In this way, you’re “using” the door or the light without using it.
 You can ignore it.
 The desired effect simply happens.

 Motion control systems tend to be ambient, but they’re usually not computing devices.
 Smart speakers like the Echo are among the first ambient computing devices most people have encountered.

 Consider the subtle shift from using something like Siri on a smartphone — the only way to use virtual assistants a few years ago — to the use of a smart speaker like the Amazon Echo.